isomerpages/ogp-digimc/pages/provider-terms-of-use.md

 ---
-title: Terms of Use
+title: Terms of Use (Providers)
-permalink: /terms-of-use/
+permalink: /provider-terms-of-use/
 ---
 #### 1. General